turingtestfail/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 By default, each layer/style pair that is requested via the GetMap parameters is composed into a single <map-extent>...<map-link tref="...">...</map-extent> structure as exemplified above.

-If the 'Represent multi-layer requests as multiple elements' checkbox from the global WMS Settings page is checked as described above, a request for multiple layers or layer groups in MapML format will result in the serialization of a MapML document containing multiple <map-extent> elements.
+If the FORMAT_OPTION parameter of the WMS request is configured with `mapmlmultiextent:true`, a request for multiple layers or layer groups in MapML format on the Layer Preview page will result in the serialization of a MapML document containing multiple <map-extent> elements.
 Each layer/style pair is represented by a <map-extent> element in the response.
 The <map-extent> elements are represented in the client viewer layer control settings as sub-layers, which turn on and off independently of each other, but which are controlled by the parent <map-layer> element's state (checked / unchecked, opacity etc) (right-click or Shift+F10 to obtain context menus):

 .. figure:: images/mapml_wms_multi_extent.png

-With 'Represent multi-layer requests as multiple elements' checked, if two or more layers are requested in MapML format via the GetMap 'layers' parameter, the MapML extension serialize each layer's <map-extent> according to its "Use Features" and "Use Tiles" settings.
+With the FORMAT_OPTION parameter of the WMS request is configured with `mapmlmultiextent:true`, if two or more layers are requested in MapML format via the GetMap 'layers' parameter, the MapML extension serialize each layer's <map-extent> according to its "Use Features" and "Use Tiles" settings.
 Note that there is currently no "Use Features" setting available for layer groups.

 Tile Caching
 ^^^^^^^^^^^^